-How will you be financing the purchase of your Ohio and Southern California vacation rental?
+How will you be financing the purchase of your Ohio and California vacation rental?
 Payi8ng in cash will save you from high-interest rates, but it isn’t always possible.
 There are different loans you can use to buy the property including a convention loan, short-term loan, or portfolio loan.
 Most of these types of loans will require a substantial down-payment up front.
 Sit down with your accountant or financial advisor to determine which type of loan makes the most sense for you.

-At Homesmith, we can offer you all kinds of potential vacation rental properties.
+At Homesmith Properties, we can offer you all kinds of potential vacation rental properties.
 By working with us, you can rest assured the property has been fully researched and well-maintained.